 Modern portfolio theory allows investors to maximize return and minimize risk.
 The goal is to estimate both the expected risks and returns, as measured statistically, as investment accumulation.
 Why use a portfolio?
 To mitigate the risk of putting all your eggs in one basket or all your money on only 1 venture.

 With a portfolio, asset risk spread across the entire portfolio and the portfolio represents an accumulated risk of the individual assets.
 The average of all the returns in the portfolio outperforms the downside risk of any one investment tanking.

-You can sacrifice the potential upside of betting on that one great stud, but by investing in a portfolio, you sleep better at night because you prevent the wild swing of that stud’s downside (you might think of that as the person’s motivation).
+You can sacrifice the potential upside of betting on that one great stud, but by investing in a portfolio, you sleep better at night because you prevent the wild swing of that stud’s downside; you might think of downside as a person’s motivation.

-If equity and financial models are built on diversification, spreading risk out, why is there such a continued haphazard approach to human capital or talent management?
+If equity and financial models measure diversification and help balance the spread of risk, why is there such a continued haphazard approach to human capital or talent management?

-When we recruit people we really have to look at a person’s fit on at least 4 levels:
+When we recruit people we really have to look at a person’s fit on at least four levels: